-- A. Procedures: The Director of Administrative Services Director or designee Financial Services Officer will establish written investment policy procedures in a separate investment procedures manual to assist investment staff with day-to-day operations of the investment program consistent with this policy.
+- A. Procedures: The Director of Administrative Services or designee will establish written investment policy procedures in a separate investment procedures manual to assist investment staff with day-to-day operations of the investment program consistent with this policy.
 Such procedures will include explicit delegation of authority to persons responsible for investment transactions.
-No person may engage in an investment transaction except as provided under the terms of this policy and the procedures established by the Director of Administrative Services Director or Financial Services Officerdesignee. - B. Internal Controls: The Director of Administrative Services Director or Financial Services Officer designee is responsible for establishing and maintaining an internal control structure designed to ensure that the assets of the City are protected from loss, theft, or misuse.
+No person may engage in an investment transaction except as provided under the terms of this policy and the procedures established by the Director of Administrative Services or designee. - B. Internal Controls: The Director of Administrative Services or designee is responsible for establishing and maintaining an internal control structure designed to ensure that the assets of the City are protected from loss, theft, or misuse.
 The internal control structure will be designed to provide reasonable assurance that these objectives are met.
-Internal controls will be documented in the City's investment procedures manual.
+Internal controls will be in the City's investment procedures manual.